telerik/blazor-docs/components/pdfviewer/toolbar.md

 # PdfViewer Toolbar

-The PDF Viewer toolbar can render built-in and custom tools.
+The [Blazor PDF Viewer](https://www.telerik.com/blazor-ui/pdf-viewer) toolbar can render built-in and custom tools.
 This article describes the built-in tools and shows how to add custom tools or customize the toolbar.

 ## Built-in Tools

-By default, the PDF Viewer displays all its built-in tools in the order below.
+By default, the [Blazor PDF Viewer](https://www.telerik.com/blazor-ui/pdf-viewer) displays all its built-in tools in the order below.
 Use the *tool tag* if you need to define a tool explicitly in a [custom toolbar configuration](#toolbar-configuration).

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)